 Section 1 What is the specific information about this Policy?
 Section 2 What are the aims and Policy Statement for this Policy?
 Section 3 What does named person mean, what does the named person do and who are named staff?
 Section 4 What is the parent's role?
 Section 5 What is the practitioner's role?
 Section 6 How and what training do practitioners receive?
-Section 7 How does Nursery encourage positive behavior?
-Section 8 What does Nursery consider inappropriate behavior?
+Section 7 How does Nursery encourage positive behaviour?
+Section 8 What does Nursery consider inappropriate behaviour?
 Section 9 How common is biting and how does Nursery manage continual biting?
 Section 10 What about derogatory remarks, prejudice and racism?
 Section 11 Does bullying occur in Nursery and how is bullying dealt with?
 Section 12 What is conflict management and why is conflict management useful?
-Section 13 What are prohibited actions?
-Section 14 When may a child be excluded?
-Section 15 What is a Behavior Log?
-Section 16 Where is Behavior Review Form?
+Section 13 When may a child be excluded?
+Section 14 What is a Behaviour Log?
+Section 15 Where is Behaviour Review Form?

 What is the specific information about this Policy?

 Are there any other relevant policies?